Skip to content

 What happens when strings change

-• If you change the source text in code, the corresponding key’s value is updated in en_us and the old value is removed from the other language sheets.
+• If you change the source text in code, the corresponding key's value is updated in en_US and the old value is removed from the other language columns.

-• If you delete a plain string from your Anvil code, its entry is removed from the workbook (or its values are emptied across all languages).
+• If you delete a plain string from your Anvil code, its entry is removed from the CSV.

 Warning

-Keep your source of truth in code: adding text directly in Excel that doesn’t exist in code will not be referenced at build time.
+Keep your source of truth in code: adding text directly in localization.csv that does not exist in code will not be referenced at build time.

 Build vs package behavior